JMorgan-git/IMS-Project/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Some of the preexisting code from the first version of this app was used as framework and inspiration in a few places
+* Pawel Stypulkowski helped aim me in the right direction with a few fixes of errors